acquire#

 $ sudo acquire

-The tool requires administrative access to read raw disk data instead of using the operating system for file access.
-However, there are some options available to use the operating system as a fallback option. (e.g --fallback or --force-fallback)
+The tool requires administrative access to read raw disk data.
+However, there are some options available to use the local operating systems’s filesystem as a fallback option. (e.g --fallback or --force-fallback)

 The following list shows the modules belonging to each profile.